chubin/wttr.in/README.md

     $ curl de.wttr.in/Berlin

-wttr.in is currently translated in more than 50 languages and the number of supported languages is constantly growing.
+wttr.in is currently translated into 54 languages and the number of supported languages is constantly growing.

 See [/:translation](http://wttr.in/:translation) to learn more about the translation process,